IG-AI/samvara-nn/README.md

 ---

-By following these directions, **Samvara-AI** will continue progressing toward a more advanced, ethically aligned, and spiritually aware artificial intelligence system that mirrors human consciousness on its journey to **enlightenment**.
+By following these directions, **Samvara NN** will continue progressing toward a more advanced, ethically aligned, and spiritually aware artificial intelligence system that mirrors human consciousness on its journey to **enlightenment**.